-- MSG: Meteosat-9 and 10 have provided full-time nominal SAR coverage over the reporting period.
-Meteosat-8's transponder was activated on 19 June to support tests for a potential IODC SAR service, whereas Meteosat-11's transponder has remained off during in-orbit storage. - Metop: Metop-A and Metop-B have provided full-time SAR support during the reporting period, with the exception of an outage of ~22 hours on 25-26 January on Metop-A, resulting from a suspected SEU, for which a software restart was performed, followed by a power cycle.
+- MSG: Meteosat-8, 9 and 10 have provided full-time nominal SAR coverage over the reporting period, with the exception of a ~4.5-hour outage on 29-September for Meteosat-9, due to a PMA safe-mode.
+Meteosat-11's transponder remained off during in-orbit storage. - Metop: Metop-A and Metop-B have provided full-time SAR support during the reporting period.